How Many People Own Bitcoin? 95 Blockchain Statistics (2022)

 Sources: Coinbase, BlockChain.com, Blockchain.com, Ycharts, Yahoo News, Simple Money Lyfe, PayPal, Statista, CTF Assets, Yahoo, Statista, New York Digital Investment Group, Market Research, Market Search Engine

 How Many Believe That People Will Be Using Bitcoin in the Next 10 Years?

 In 2020, financial experts valued the global cryptocurrency market size at USD $1.49 billion, but demand for financial transparency and security are spurring market growth.
 Financial forecasters project the global cryptocurrency market to reach USD $4.94 billion by 2030, a CAGR of about 12.8%.

 The price of Bitcoin is known to be volatile.
-Bitcoin price reached $60,000 in early 2021 before crashing and losing about 40% of its value over weeks.
+Bitcoin price reached $60,000 in early 2021 before crashing and losing about 40% of its value in a matter of weeks.
+In late 2021, prices rose to all-time highs of $68,000.
+But have dropped to around $41,000 in early 2022.
 Nevertheless, investors predict that more mainstream use will increase the bitcoin price by about 1,500% over the next decade.